hansake/emonitor/README.md

 The presentation of measurements is done using PHP scripts.
 Graphics is presented using Scalable Vector Graphics (SVG).

-No there is also an interface between power monitor and Domoticz using MQTT in the directory: interface-MQTT-Domoticz
+Interface to Domoticz using MQTT:

-The Python script
+No there is also an interface between power monitor and Domoticz using MQTT in the directory: interface-MQTT-Domoticz The Python script power_mqtt.py may be called every minute with crontab.